 Each year the Treasury Department publishes the State Taxpayer Accountability Report (STAR), which provides a general overview of Colorado state finances.
 To download the Fiscal Year 2010-2011 State Taxpayer Accountability Report, please click here.

 In Fiscal Year 2011-12, Colorado will spend nearly $18 billion in taxes, fees, tuition, rents, royalties, federal distributions, interest earnings, and a variety of other revenue sources.

 The state will pay to educate nearly one million students, provide health care to over 400,000 citizens, house approximately 25,000 prisoners, manage over 3 million acres of land, maintain over 23,000 lane miles of highways, and pay for other essential services including the courts, disease control, parks, clean air and drinking water, and law enforcement, to name just a few.

 Overall, Colorado's government comprises roughly 7% of the state's economy.

 Many public services are provided through local governments, often with a combination of federal, state, and local resources.
 For more information on services in your community please visit your local government website.

 For any other questions on Colorado's finances or for suggestions about what else might be included, please email us at email@example.com or call (303) 866-2441.

 Where can I find a report on the state's finances?

-In 2010, the Colorado State Treasurer, in conjunction with the Governor and the State Controller, published the fifth annual State Taxpayer Accountability Report (STAR).
+In 2011, the Colorado State Treasurer, in conjunction with the Governor and the State Controller, published the sixth annual State Taxpayer Accountability Report (STAR).
 This report summarizes the fiscal operations of the state for the most recently audited fiscal year in an easy-to-read, accessible format.
 You can download the report here.

 Where can I find a more comprehensive, in-depth report on Colorado revenue and spending?